Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks: Introduction

 \section{Introduction}

-Consider a scenario in which an image needs to be checked against a database of images for any similarities.
+\ifisfullpaper Consider \else Consider\footnote{This is the preprint of the paper with the same title, which has been accepted for publication in Cryptography and Communications from Springer Nature.} \fi a scenario in which an image needs to be checked against a database of images for any similarity.
 Privacy demands that both the image and the database not be revealed during this process.
 This scenario stems from several real-world use cases.
 For instance, this is required in face recognition for border control where the identity of a passenger is verified against a gallery of photos from other passengers on the same flight.\footnote{See ``2024 Update on DHS’s Use of Face Recognition \& Face Capture Technologies'' at \url{https://www.dhs.gov/archive/news/2025/01/16/2024-update-dhss-use-face-recognition-face-capture-technologies}.} Likewise, a cloud service provider may wish to ensure that an image uploaded to its cloud is not one of the flagged images in its database~\cite{struppek2022neuralhashbreak}.
 A possible solution to this is via \emph{perceptual hashing}~\cite{klinger2013phash, hao2021pph-attack, struppek2022neuralhashbreak}, variants of which have been used by Microsoft,\footnote{See PhotoDNA at \url{https://www.microsoft.com/en-us/photodna}.} Meta,\footnote{See \url{https://about.fb.com/news/2019/08/open-source-photo-video-matching/}.} and Apple.\footnote{See ``CSAM Detection -- Technical Summary'', at \url{https://www.apple.com/child-safety/pdf/CSAM_Detection_Technical_Summary.pdf}.} Perceptual hashing is a type of \emph{locality sensitive hashing} (LSH)~\cite{indyk1998ann} which produces similar hashes to perceptually similar images, unlike cryptographic hash functions.
-The result is that we can not only check images for their similarities, but also be able to do so more efficiently using their succinct hash digests.
+The result is that we can not only check images for their similarities, but can also do so more efficiently using their succinct hash digests.